concord-consortium/rigse/docs/docker.md

 the sync container might crash, I haven't seen it yet, but others that are using a similar setup have reported this.

-If a new version of the sync container is created, then its archive of the changes is lost.
-If you have deleted files on your host while the sync container was stopped and this archive is deleted, then the sync container will recreate these files on the host based on the files stored in the sync-volume.
-You will see this happening in log messages.
-There is probably a way to fix this.
+When the sync container first starts up it mirrors the contents of the host directory to the named docker volume.
+Any changes that are only in the named docker volume will be lost.
+This is basically the same as how a docker bind mount works, so it shouldn't cause any problems.

 ## Setting up a DNS and Proxy to avoid port conflicts